78points/cakephp_bootstrap_WYSIWYG_editor/README.md

 ## Instalation
-* Add the add.ctp and text_edit_bar.php file in to View/your-controller-folder (add.ctp contain name and body inputs, change them as required.
+* copy View/your-conttroler folder in to app folder ( View/your-conttroler folder/add.ctp contain name and body inputs, change them as required.
 Body  input have editor switch on)
 * copy webroot folder in to app
 * create add action in your controler
 * enjoy